DigiPlex issues Nordics’ largest ever data centre bond

 “We see an incredible growth potential in the Nordic region with the influx of international hyperscalers, and with this new bond, DigiPlex is gearing up to take yet another leap to capture these exciting market opportunities.”

 This latest bond issue comes after DigiPlex’s initial issue in 2014 of a NOK 500 million bond and in 2015 of a NOK 575 million bond.
-According to the company, this was the first time a data centre company anywhere in the world had used bond financing for the construction of a data centre from ground-up and the first time in Europe that a data centre company had issued a bond.
+According to the company, this was the first time a data center company anywhere in the world had used bond financing for the construction of a data center from ground-up and the first time in Europe that a data center company had issued a bond.